KingsOnline/adapt-brightcove/README.md

 ## Limitations

-Multiple _audioPlayer used within the same course don't work.
+*   Multiple _audioPlayer used within the same course don't work.
 Just stick to one.
+*   Unlike the Media component, if you have multiple instances of this component on a page.
+Playing one won't pause another already in play.

 ---